-Why you study Mathematics
+Why should you choose Mathematics?

-From the moment you get woken up in the morning by your alarm clock, to the traffic lights you sat at on the way to the Academy, mathematics plays an important role in even the most basic day to day events.
-Not only will you develop your numeracy skills, mathematics also improves your problem solving and logical thinking which is how these day to day inventions came about in the first place.
-These are attributes that every employer looks for and is one of the many reasons why a good mathematics result is highly sought after.
+From the moment you get woken up in the morning by your alarm clock, to the traffic lights you sat at on the way to the Academy, Mathematics plays an important role in even the most basic day to day events.
+Not only will you develop your numeracy skills, Mathematics also improves your problem solving and logical thinking, which is how these day to day inventions came about in the first place.
+These are attributes that every employer looks for and is one of the many reasons why a good Mathematics result is highly sought after.